Big images of two-dimensional pseudorepresentations

 \subsection{A good basis for $\ovl{\rho}$}

-In Section \ref{conceptual interpretation of Bellaiche ring} we will need to carefully choose a basis for $\ovl{\rho}$ that has many good properties.
+We need to carefully choose a basis for $\ovl{\rho}$ that has many good properties and will allow us to choose a good $(t,d)$-representation in \cref{choosing a basis}.
 In this section we explain how to find this basis when $\ovl{\rho}$ is exceptional or large.
 Let us first define an extra condition on octahedral representations.